Coins of the Canadian dollar: Queen Elizabeth II coinage

+Obverse

 Several series of coins have been issued under the reign of Elizabeth II, including the current series.
+There have been four different obverse portraits of the Queen used on Canadian coinage, with new portraits introduced in 1953, 1965, 1990 and 2003.

-The first was the 1953–1964 coins, which featured an effigy of the Queen designed by Mary Gillick, with a wreath of laurel in her hair.
-In 1959, the reverse of the 50-cent piece was redesigned.
-In 1957, the coat of arms of Canada had been simplified.
+The first was used for the 1953 to 1964 coins, which featured an effigy of the Queen designed by Mary Gillick, with a wreath of laurel in the Queen's hair.
+In 1965, a new obverse was sculpted by Arnold Machin, showing a more mature Queen wearing a tiara.
+The legend on the obverse was also modified, by shortening the phrase Dei Gratia to "D.G." to save space.
+These two versions of the Queen's portraits were designed by the British Royal Mint, and were similar to those used on British, Australian and New Zealander coinage.

+The 1990 and 2003 portraits were designed by Canadian artists, the 1990 effigy by Dora dePedery-Hunt and the 2003 effigy by Susanna Blunt, and are unique to Canadian coinage.

+Other aspects

+In 1959, the reverse of the 50-cent coin was redesigned.
+In 1957, the coat of arms of Canada was simplified.
 The Queen had suggested that the Tudor crown be replaced by the crown of Edward the Confessor.
-The changes were reflected in the 1959 50-cent piece.
+The changes were reflected in the 1959 50-cent coin.
 The new reverse was modelled and designed by Thomas Shingles, updating the Canadian coat-of-arms.

-In 1965, a new obverse was sculpted by Arnold Machin, showing a more mature Queen wearing a tiara.
-The legend on the obverse was also modified, by shortening the phrase "Dei Gratia" to "D.G." to save space.
-In 1968, the 10¢ and higher denominations were debased, their silver alloy being replaced by nickel.
+In 1968, the 10-cent coin and higher denominations were debased, their silver alloy being replaced by nickel.
 The dime of 1969 has two varieties, a large 9 (rare) and small 9 (common).
-In 1973, an RCMP quarter came out; it also has two varieties: a large bust (rare) and small bust (common).
+In 1973, a quarter commemorating the Royal Canadian Mounted Police was issued; it also has two varieties: a large bust (rare) and small bust (common).

-In 1987, the loonie was introduced, replacing the voyageur dollar with a new design, new colour, and smaller size.
+In 1987, the $1 coin, colloquially known as the "loonie", was introduced, replacing the Voyageur dollar with a new design, new colour, and smaller size.
 This coin also replaced the $1 bill, which was subsequently withdrawn from circulation by the Bank of Canada.
 In February 1996, the $2 coin, or toonie, was released; it currently has three varieties.
-(Early examples had problems with the centres being punched out in circulation.)
 The toonie replaced the $2 bill.
-To date there have been four different obverse portraits of the Queen used on Canadian coinage, with new portraits introduced in 1953, 1965, 1990 and 2003.
-Prior to 1990, the Queen's portraits (1953 by Mary Gillick and 1965 by Arnold Machin) were designed by the British Royal Mint, and were similar to those used on British, Australian and New Zealander coinage.
-The 1990 and 2003 portraits are designed by Canadian artists, 1990 effigy by Dora dePedery-Hunt and 2003 effigy by Susanna Blunt, and are unique to Canadian coinage.

-In 2000 all coins below $1 were changed to steel with copper or nickel plating; in 2012 this was extended to the $1 and $2 coins as well.
-The 50¢ piece is regularly minted, but not in large quantities; it is very rare to come across this coin in circulation, although an unsuccessful attempt was made by the Mint to promote the use of the coin when a special edition was released in 2002 marking the 50th anniversary of Elizabeth II ascending the throne.
+In 2000, all coins below $1 were changed to steel with copper or nickel plating; in 2012, this was extended to the $1 and $2 coins as well.
+The 50-cent coin is regularly minted but not in large quantities; it is very rare to come across this coin in circulation, although an unsuccessful attempt was made by the Mint to promote the use of the coin when a special edition was released in 2002 marking the 50th anniversary of Elizabeth II ascending the throne.

 Coins issued in 2002 do not have the usual mint date, which normally appears on the reverse side.
 Instead, the 2002 coins have a commemorative double-date on the obverse side: "1952–2002", to commemorate the 50th anniversary of the Queen's reign.